This page is current as of 1 October 2017.

 In Quality Area 5 of the National Quality Standard, Relationships with Children, Standard 5.2 explores how each child is supported to build and maintain sensitive and responsive relationships with other children and adults.

-The elements of the National Quality Standard associated with Standard 5.2 are:
+Elements of the National Quality Standard associated with Standard 5.2

 Element 5.2.1: Each child is supported to work with, learn from and help others through collaborative learning opportunities.

 Element 5.2.2: Each child is supported to manage their own behaviour, respond appropriately to the behaviour of others and communicate effectively to resolve conflicts, has a strong focus.

 Element 5.2.3: The dignity and the rights of every child are maintained at all times.